 6. Watch a documentary and make outside connections

-By increasing the amount of connections between topics, you give your brain more ways to access that information.
+By increasing the number of connections between topics, you give your brain more ways to access that information.
 Using outside information gives you a trigger that can also increase connections.

 Finding a documentary on the topic you are studying is a great way to do this.
 Documentaries give great background information that also helps create story-based memories.
 This brain hack is especially great for visual-spatial thinkers who benefit greatly from having a “big picture” to organize their thoughts into.